-- 1. The originatorInfo field is not required, since that information may be presented in the signedData structure that is encrypted within the encryptedContentInfo field. - 2.
-The optional unprotected Attrs field is not required for PKINIT. - 3.
-The recipientInfos field is a SET that must contain exactly one member of the KeyTransRecipientInfo type for encryption with an RSA public key. - a.
-The encryptedKey field (in KeyTransRecipientInfo) contains the temporary key which is encrypted with the PKINIT client's public key. - 4.
-The encryptedContentInfo field contains the signed and encrypted reply key. - a.
-The contentType field shall contain the OID value for id-signedData: iso (1) member-body (2) us (840) rsadsi (113549) pkcs (1) pkcs7 (7) signedData (2) - b.
-The encryptedContent field is encrypted data of the CMS type signedData as specified below. - i.
-The encapContentInfo field must contains the ReplyKeyPack. - The eContentType field shall contain the OID value for pkrkeydata: iso (1) org (3) dod (6) internet (1) security (5) kerberosv5 (2) pkinit (3) pkrkeydata (3) - The eContent field is data of the type ReplyKeyPack (below). - ii.
-The certificates field must contain the certificates necessary for the client to establish trust in the KDC's certificate based on the list of trusted certifiers sent by the client in the PA-PK-AS-REQ.
+- The originatorInfo field is not required, since that information may be presented in the signedData structure that is encrypted within the encryptedContentInfo field. - The optional unprotectedAttrs field is not required for PKINIT. - The recipientInfos field is a SET which MUST contain exactly one member of the KeyTransRecipientInfo type for encryption with a public key. - a.
+The encryptedKey field (in KeyTransRecipientInfo) contains the temporary key which is encrypted with the PKINIT client's public key. - The encryptedContentInfo field contains the signed and encrypted reply key. - a.
+The contentType field MUST contain the OID value for id-signedData: iso (1) member-body (2) us (840) rsadsi (113549) pkcs (1) pkcs7 (7) signedData (2) - b.
+The encryptedContent field is encrypted data of the CMS type signedData as specified below. - The encapContentInfo field MUST contains the ReplyKeyPack. - The eContentType field MUST contain the OID value for pkrkeydata: iso (1) org (3) dod (6) internet (1) security (5) kerberosv5 (2) pkinit (3) pkrkeydata (3) - The eContent field is data of the type ReplyKeyPack (below). - ii.
+The certificates field MUST contain the certificates necessary for the client to establish trust in the KDC's certificate based on the list of trusted certifiers sent by the client in the PA-PK-AS-REQ.
 This field may be empty if the client did not send to the KDC a list of trusted certifiers (the trustedCertifiers field was empty, meaning that the client already possesses the KDC's certificate). - iii.
-The signerInfos field is a SET that must contain at least one member, since it contains the actual signature.
+The signerInfos field is a SET that MUST contain at least one member, since it contains the actual signature.

 '''

-ReplyKeyPack ::= SEQUENCE {

--- not used for Diffie-Hellman

-replyKey [0] EncryptionKey,

--- used to encrypt main reply

--- ENCTYPE is at least as strong as
+-- must be same as the nonce

+-- passed in the PKAuthenticator

+}

 '''

+3.2.2.1.
+Use of transited Field

+Since each certifier in the certification path of a user's certificate is equivalent to a separate Kerberos realm, the name of each certifier in the certificate chain MUST be added to the transited field of the ticket.
+The format of these realm names is defined in Section 3.1 of this document.
+If applicable, the transit-policy-checked flag should be set in the issued ticket.

+3.2.2.2.
+Kerberos Names in Certificates

+The KDC's certificate(s) MUST bind the public key(s) of the KDC to a name derivable from the name of the realm for that KDC. \times X.509 certificates MUST contain the principal name of the KDC (defined in RFC 1510bis) as the SubjectAltName version 3 extension.
+Below is the definition of this version 3 extension, as specified by the \times X.509 standard:

 '''

--- ENCTYPE of session key

-nonce [1] INTEGER,

--- binds response to the request

--- must be same as the nonce

--- passed in the PKAuthenticator

-Since each certifier in the certification path of a user's

-certificate is equivalent to a separate Kerberos realm, the name

-of each certifier in the certificate chain must be added to the

-transited field of the ticket.
-The format of these realm names is

-defined in Section 3.1 of this document.
-If applicable, the

-transit-policy-checked flag should be set in the issued ticket.

-The KDC's certificate(s) must bind the public key(s) of the KDC to

-a name derivable from the name of the realm for that KDC.
-X.509

-certificates shall contain the principal name of the KDC

-(defined in section 8.2 of RFC 1510) as the SubjectAltName version

-3 extension.
-Below is the definition of this version 3 extension,

-as specified by the X.509 standard:

 subjectAltName EXTENSION ::= {

 SYNTAX GeneralNames

 IDENTIFIED BY id-ce-subjectAltName

+}

 GeneralNames ::= SEQUENCE SIZE(1..MAX) OF GeneralName

 GeneralName ::= CHOICE {

 otherName [0] OtherName,

-. . .
+...

 }

 OtherName ::= SEQUENCE {

 type-id OBJECT IDENTIFIER,

 value [0] EXPLICIT ANY DEFINED BY type-id

+}

+'''
-For the purpose of specifying a Kerberos principal name, the value

-in OtherName shall be a KerberosName as defined in RFC 1510, but with
+For the purpose of specifying a Kerberos principal name, the value in OtherName MUST be a KerberosName as defined in RFC 1510bis:

-the PrincipalName replaced by CertPrincipalName as mentioned in

-Section 3.1:
+'''

-KerberosName ::= SEOUENCE {
+KerberosName ::= SEQUENCE {

 realm [0] Realm,

-principalName [1] CertPrincipalName -- defined above
+principalName [1] PrincipalName

-This specific syntax is identified within subjectAltName by setting

-the type-id in OtherName to krb5PrincipalName, where (from the

-Kerberos specification) we have

-krb5 OBJECT IDENTIFIER ::= { iso (1)

-org (3)

-dod (6)

-internet (1)

-security (5)

-kerberosv5 (2) }
+}

-krb5PrincipalName OBJECT IDENTIFIER ::= { krb5 2 }

-(This specification may also be used to specify a Kerberos name

-within the user's certificate.)
-The KDC's certificate may be signed

 '''

-directly by a CA, or there may be intermediaries if the server resides within a large organization, or it may be unsigned if the client indicates possession (and trust) of the KDC's certificate.
+This specific syntax is identified within subjectAltName by setting the type-id in OtherName to krb5PrincipalName, where (from the Kerberos specification) we have krb5PrincipalName OBJECT IDENTIFIER ::= { krb5 2 } within the user's certificate.)
+The KDC's certificate may be signed directly by a CA, or there may be intermediaries if the server resides within a large organization, or it may be unsigned if the client indicates possession (and trust) of the KDC's certificate.